 In this context, gray box penetration testing has emerged as a dynamic approach, combining realism and security to strengthen digital defenses.
 This article aims to provide an in-depth understanding of gray box penetration testing, including its definition, methodology, significance supported by data, and the boundaries it operates within.

 Gray box penetration testing is a type of penetration testing in which the pentesters have partial knowledge of the network and infrastructure of the system they are testing.
 Then, the pentesters use their own understanding of the system to do a better job of finding and reporting vulnerabilities in it.

 In a sense, a gray box test is a combination of a black box test and a white box test.
 The black box test is a test that is done from the outside in, with the tester not knowing the system before testing it.
 A white box test is a test that is done from the inside out, with the tester having full knowledge of the system before testing it.
-In this blog, we will only discuss gray box penetration testing to provide you enough information on the same.
+In this blog, we will only discuss gray box penetration testing to provide you with enough information on the same.

-Why Gray Box Penetration Testing?
+Why choose Gray Box Penetration Testing?